Windsor chair: Painted finishes

 A pair of painted Windsors at Gunston Hall, Virginia.

-Early British Windsors were painted, later versions were stained and polished.
+Early British Windsors that were used as garden seats were often painted green to waterproof them, later indoor versions were stained and polished.
 American Windsors were usually painted, in the 18th century they were grain painted with a light color, then overpainted with a dark color before being coated with linseed oil for protection of the fragile paint.
 In the 19th century settlers from the mid-west of America to Ontario, Canada would coat their chairs with the solid primary colours of milk paint, a mix of buttermilk, turpentine and cow's blood.

 During the early 19th century the United States produced vast numbers of chairs, in factories, and an experienced factory painter could paint a chair in less than five minutes.
 By mid-century, to save production costs, the chair was painted in solid colours with some simple stencilling being the only design.

 With wear in use, the paint wears off around the edges and displays a characteristic wear pattern that reveals the paint colors underneath.
 As for any antique, this original finish often survives best in unworn areas such as the bottom of the seat or around turnings.
 Later repainting, even well-intentioned restoration, will diminish the value of an original finish.